 She’s right about the last point.
 I’ve written about the wonders of growing up in Murfreesboro before on More to Come….

-I suspect she had driven past the Rutherford County Courthouse all decked out for the Christmas holidays on the town square (picture at the top of the post), and I suggested she drive by 407 E. Main Street to see “the old home place.”
+I suspect she had driven past the Rutherford County Courthouse all decked out for the Christmas holidays on the town square, and I suggested she drive by 407 E. Main Street to see “the old home place.”
 (Photo below – our old home is the one on the right.)

 Little did I know that I’d be driving by those same sites in just a few days.
 But life has a way of intruding on the best-laid of plans.
 (So who cares if I haven’t bought the first Christmas present?)